Kosovo Country Report

 Attempts by the central government to fully extend its authority on Kosovo would increase the risk of attacks against Kosovo police.
 There is a growing number of radicalised youth adhering to extremist interpretations of Islam, a number of whom have travelled to Syria and Iraq to fight for Islamist military organisations.
 However, the risk of attacks remains low in the foreseeable future.

 Organised crime is a major concern in Kosovo because of poor law enforcement.
 The security threat in the Serb-dominated north is substantially higher than in the rest of the country because of a lack of proper policing in the region.
 This is mainly due to the Serb minority's reluctance to recognise the legitimacy of the central state and its security apparatus.
-The long-term absence of government authority in the region has facilitated the spread of criminal networks that benefit from preserving the status quo.
+The absence of government authority in the region has facilitated the spread of criminal networks that benefit from preserving the status quo.

 Vaccines Required to Enter the Country